Engwis Ranch As Featured On Mansion Global

 While the demographic of the top-tier lifestyle ranch buyer is generally someone from the Baby Boomer generation, “someone who maybe grew up watching John Wayne and really put value in that old-fashioned Western way of life,” Mr. Brueger said, he’s also seen a growing number of younger buyers, especially from the tech world, looking to invest in the land and the lifestyle.

 “A beautiful ranch can really be like buying a beautiful piece of art,” Mr. Brueger said.
-“It can be a be a long term investment, and it’s also very subjective.”
+“It can be a long-term investment, and it’s also very subjective.”

 Brooke Goodings and Fay Ranches broker Joette Schalla discussed evaluating properties for landowners to help them determine the potential for solar development.
 They dug into the process of presenting potential development sites to renewable energy developers.
 They touched on the phases of the solar leasing process and the best practices for negotiating a deal that […]